-What do I need to take with me to an MOT Test?
+What do you need to take to an MOT Test?

 Which of the following items do you think you’ll need to take with you when you deliver your vehicle to one of our testing centres for an MOT test?

 The appointment letter; vehicle registration logbook V5C(NI); current tax disk; vehicle insurance certificate; previous MOT certificate; driving license; proof of address; service history; any current Certificate or Notice of Refusal; the bus fare home.